 In the beginning of this new relationship, you have the chance to make a great first impression by being friendly and helpful.
 One way of being helpful is to clearly communicate about targeted products and how they are beneficial to your new reader.

 Example: Let’s say you’re a blogger who focuses on teaching indoor gardening practices.
-If you know your new subscriber came to your emailing list from an opt in form about indoor fruit plants, you can create a welcome series that triggers an educational course about indoor fruit plants and links to your specific eBooks about dwarf lemon trees and strawberry bushes.
+If you know your new subscriber came to your emailing list from an opt in form about indoor fruit plants, you can create a welcome series that triggers an educational course about indoor fruit plants and links to your specific ebooks about dwarf lemon trees and strawberry bushes.

 Everything is better in pairs, right?
 Figuring out what products work well together and them selling them as bundle is always a fun way to engage with your customers.
 I know when I hear the word “bundle”, I automatically think the purchase has an added value and usually comes as a limited time offer.

-Example: If your reader is purchasing your Indoor Gardening 101 course, before they finalize their purchase, you can create a bundle to go along with the course that includes your favorite seed packets, a indoor greenhouse, and branded gardening gloves.
-Not everyone will opt for the extra products, but there will always be people who get excited about bundles.
+Example: If your reader is purchasing your Indoor Gardening 101 course, before they finalize their purchase, you can create a bundle to go along with the course that includes your favorite seed packets, an indoor greenhouse, and branded gardening gloves.
+Not everyone will opt for extra products, but there will always be people who get excited about bundles.

-Usually thank you pages are just dead end landing pages, but there’s actually a lot of sales potential here.
+Usually thank you pages are just dead-end landing pages, but there’s actually a lot of sales potential here.
 You can find some fun ways to add a little revenue that many bloggers never think about by simply adding a few links to similar products.

 Example: If a customer just purchased your eBook on how to grow basil indoors, it’s a solid assumption they might also be interested in your email course about indoor gardening.
 By linking to that course which links to your other indoor gardening eBooks as well, you’re not only increasing your sales, you’re also helping your customer learn more and save them the time of looking around the Internet for that information you already know they want.

 All of those emails and more can be created into automated sequences with a standard formula.
-It’s one we use everyday and it’s what we teach as an email marketing best practice.
+It’s one we use every day and it’s what we teach as an email marketing best practice.

 This formula is a set of eight emails that you can use to teach, introduce, and sell your products no matter what they might be.
 Now, eight emails is a lot to explain right here after all this other information, so if you’re interested, head on over to this blog post about an introductory sequence to learn more about our formula.

-Also, by packaging your products together in exciting ways is actually honoring your readers’ time.
+Also, packaging your products together in exciting ways is actually honoring your readers’ time.
 If you can build trust and authority with your readers, they will love that they can go to one place to get all the information and products they need.
-Honestly, they’ll love for it.
+Honestly, they’ll love it.